 Bear wants to make a feast to share with his forest friends, but his cupboard is bare.
 Luckily his friends turn up at his cave with an assortment of foods.
 Each time a friend arrives, Bear let’s out a boisterous “Thanks!”
 Right before they dig in, however, Bear frets that he has contributed nothing to the wonderful meal.
 His friends reassure him that while he couldn’t provide food, he can share stories.
 They gather around and listen to Bear’s tales while they enjoy a beautiful feast together.

 With its flowing rhymes and chorus of “Thanks”, this is a perfect book for a Thanksgiving themed storytime.
 This was one of my son’s favorite series when he was around three-years-old and was very popular with the Pre-Kindergarten students at my old school.
-This is a sweet story of friendship, gratitude, and sharing that is simply charming.
+This is a sweet story of friendship, gratitude, and sharing that is simply delightful.

 An Awesome Book of Thanks by Dallas Clayton, 2010